mar1akc/OLIM-for-Lorenz63/README.md

 – LorenzQpot_rho<...>.txt.
 The name is assigned in line 580.

-The output file MAP_rho<...>.txt is NMAP ×3 array of points along the computed MAP.Thisprogramissetupfor1<ρ<13orρ=15,orρ=20.
-Ifyouneed to shoot MAPs for other values of ρ, provide terminal points for the MAPs as it is done in lines 611–625.
+The output file MAP_rho<...>.txt is NMAP×3 array of points along the computed MAP.This program is setup for 1 < ρ < 13 or ρ=15,or ρ=20.
+If you need to shoot MAPs for other values of ρ, provide terminal points for the MAPs as it is done in lines 611–625.
 To run ShootMAPs.c, type in the terminal window:

   gcc -Wall LinLorenz.c ShootMAPs.c -lm -O3